 The key ingredient for chocolate is, of course, cocoa.

-Divine Chocolate sources the cocoa in each of its products from Kuapa Kokoo Co-operative Cocoa Farmers and Marketing Union Limited (Kuapa Kokoo) in Ghana.
-Kuapa Kokoo has 85,000+ registered members who are primarily smallholder cocoa farmers organized into about 1,300 communities in 57 primary Societies (Districts) in six cocoa growing regions.
+Divine Chocolate sources the cocoa for its core range of products from Kuapa Kokoo Co-operative in Ghana.
+Kuapa Kokoo has 100,000+ registered members who are primarily smallholder cocoa farmers organized into about 1,300 communities in 57 primary Societies (Districts) in six cocoa growing regions.
 Kuapa Kokoo gained Fairtrade certification in 1995 in order to supply ethically produced cocoa beans to the certified market.
 This made Kuapa the first Fairtrade-Certified smallholder farmers’ organization in West Africa.
 (KuapaKokoo.com)